3 days in Stockholm is an ideal amount of time to see this fascinating city.

 Skansen

-Skansen is the world’s largest open-air museum.
+Skansen is the world’s oldest open air museum.
 It’s a miniature historical Sweden, which you can explore in the course of a few hours!

 It’s also located in Djurgården, which means it’s easy to reach from the Nordic Museum.
 It’s well worth checking out for part of the day.